Lynching of Anthony Crawford

-Anthony Crawford (ca. 1865 – October 21, 1916) was an African American man who was killed by a lynch mob in Abbeville, South Carolina on October 21, 1916.
+Anthony Crawford (ca. 1865 – October 21, 1916) was a highly successful African American landowner, around the turn of the 19th century.
+He was murdered by a lynch mob in Abbeville, South Carolina on October 21, 1916.
+It was a crime that went unpunished.

 Life

 Crawford was born early in the Reconstruction Era, c.
 1865.
-After the Civil War, Crawford's father became the owner of a modest acreage of cotton fields on the Little River, about seven miles west of Abbeville, which he worked with his son.
+After the American Civil War, Crawford's father became the owner of a modest acreage of cotton fields on the Little River, about seven miles west of Abbeville, which he worked with his son.
 Anthony was an ambitious and literate child who routinely walked seven miles to the school in Abbeville.
 Crawford inherited the land on his father's death, which he increased by substantial land purchases in 1883, 1888, 1899 and 1903.
 In the mid or late 1890s, Crawford was co-founder of the Industrial Union of Abbeville County, which was devoted to the "material, moral and intellectual advance of the colored people".
 He was the father of twelve sons and four daughters.

 By 1916, his land holdings had expanded to 427 acres (as much as 600, according to some sources).
 Many of Crawford's children had settled on plots adjoining that of their father.
 With a net worth of approximately $20,000 to $25,000 in 1916 dollars, Crawford was without doubt one of the richest men in Abbeville County.

 Crawford was also known for his refusal to tolerate disrespect or defiance in any form.
 Once, when his church's preacher delivered a sermon decrying Crawford's meddling in church affairs, Crawford jumped out of his seat, struck the man and fired him on the spot.
 This extended even to whites: "The day a white man hits me is the day I die", he was quoted as having said to his children.
 After his death New York investigative reporter Roy Nash interviewed many of Abbeville's most prominent citizens such as Dr. Harrison president of Farmers' Bank.
 Harrison commented that Crawford was insolent to whites and got what he deserved.
 Although Harrison wanted the law upheld, he did not want "a white man's right to whip a negro once in a while interfered with."